MITRECND/picaboo/README.md

         pic  - Offset to begin execution (must be specified in hex with '0x' prefix).
 ```

-This program hooks and monitors calls to various Windows fuctions involved with the allocation of memory.
+This program hooks and monitors calls to various Windows functions involved with the allocation of memory.
 It pays specific attention to new allocations that request `PAGE_EXECUTE_READWRITE` permissions.
 These permissions are usually requested by crypted executables that allocate memory for a buffer that is subsequently decrypted and executed. `picaboo` modifies these calls via an API hook, and changing the page permissions to `PAGE_READWRITE`.

 The following Windows functions are targeted:
 * [VirtualAlloc](https://docs.microsoft.com/en-us/windows/win32/api/memoryapi/nf-memoryapi-virtualalloc)